taramla/iterators-scala/README.md

 - stream processing (finite vs. infinite/unbounded)
 - pipes and filters architecture
+- representing streams using the Iterator design pattern
+- immutability
 - separation of processing and I/O concerns
-- Iterator design pattern
+- testability using the Observer design pattern
-- immutability
 - time/space complexity and scalability
 - performance benchmarking